Shavu’ot - Celebrating Our Covenant with God

 When the transformation from a predominately agricultural holiday to a holiday celebrating receiving the Torah took place is impossible to determine.
 This transformation is shrouded in mystery and scholarly debate.
 But the theme of receiving the Torah at Sinai so predominates the other aspects of Shavu’ot that all the customs of the festival relate to that theme alone.

-The procedure for lighting candles on Shavu’ot is exactly the same as for Shabbat.
-The blessing over the candles is:
+The procedurefor lighting candles on Shavu’ot is exactly the same as for Shabbat.
+The blessing over the candles, however, is slightly different:

 The blessing over the candles is followed by the Shehehe-yanu blessing:

-On the second night, we again recite the Shehehe-yanu blessing.
+On the second night, we again light candles and again recite the Shehehe-yanu blessing.
+This time the candles should be lit after 9:35 pm.

 After lighting the candles, we make Kiddush over a cup of wine.
 There is a special Kiddush for Festivals which is found on page 334 in our Siddur Sim Shalom.
 The Kiddush is concluded on both nights with the Shehehe-yanu blessing.
 It is customary to recite the HaMotzee over two loaves of Hallah, because the Torah refers to an offering of two loaves of bread made from the newly harvested wheat.
 Some people place the loaves side by side, symbolizing the two tablets of the Ten Commandments that God gave to Moses on Shavu’ot.